13 Effective Tips To Discipline A One-Year-Old

 4. What is the role of positive reinforcement in disciplining a one-year-old?

-Positive reinforcement is an integral part of disciplining toddlers and children.
+Positive reinforcement is an integral part of child and toddler discipline.
 When children receive positive feedback or favorable rewards for good behavior, they are motivated to consistently follow them (19).

 Key Pointers